petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/data-migration-center.md

 1. Under update strategy, select an option to either _Update Changed Record Fields_ or _Overwrite Records_.
 Note, when _Overwrite Records_ is selected, the whole entity will be updated.
 When _Update Changed Record Fields_ is selected, only the fields defined in the import file is updated while the rest of the existing values are left alone.

-1. Under file settings, click _Choose File_ and locate the JSON file that contains the object definitions to import.
+1. Under file settings, click _Choose File_ and locate the JSON file that contains the object entries to import.

 1. Under import mappings, make any mapping changes you wish by selecting the drop-down list under source file field.